l2beat/l2beat/packages/backend/discovery/transporter/ethereum/diffHistory.md

 ## Description

 Changed ARM Proxy: Renaming of ARM -> RMN.
 New version: RMN 1.5.0, including a new granular cursing check feature and other minor updates: isCursed() will check for a curse of the local chain (called a global curse subject).
 The isCursed() function can also be used with a bytes32 argument to additionally check the destination chain cursing status before forwarding messages to it.
+Also lower timelock delay for upgrades from 1 day (86400s) to 3h (10800s).

 ## Watched changes